A stableness of resistance model for nonresponse adjustment with callback data: Real data application

 Table \ref{tbl:ce} presents the estimates.
 The DR point estimate of $\mu_1$ is 7.842 with 95\% confidence interval (7.800, 7.884), and of $\mu_2$ is 6.345 with (6.296, 6.393).
-The CC estimate of $\mu_1$ is 7.756 (7.734, 7.778) and of $\mu_2$ is 6.285 (6.264, 6.306).
-The IPW and REG methods produce estimates close to DR; however, the CC estimate of the outcomes mean, in particular of $\mu_1$, is well below the DR estimate.
+The CC estimate of $\mu_1$ is 7.756 (7.734, 7.778) and of $\mu_2$ is 6.285 (6.264, 6.306); the DR$_\mar$ estimate of $\mu_1$ is 7.767 (7.744, 7.790) and of $\mu_2$ is 6.287 (6.266, 6.309).
+The IPW and REG methods produce estimates close to DR; however, the CC and standard MAR estimates of the outcomes mean, in particular of $\mu_1$, are well below the DR estimate.
 As shown in Figure \ref{fig:ce1} (b), this can be partially explained by the fact that the outcomes mean in early respondents is lower than in the delayed, and therefore, the outcomes mean in the respondents is likely lower than in the nonrespondents.
 The estimation results of the odds ratio parameters reinforce this conjecture: the IPW, REG, and DR estimates of the odds ratio parameters are all negative, suggesting that high-spending people are more reluctant to respond or more difficult to contact.
 The odds ratio estimate for expenditure on housing is statistically significant at level 0.01, although it is not significant for expenditure on utilities, fuels and public services.
 This is evidence for missingness not at random.
 These results indicate that the expenditure on housing play a more important role in the response process; this may be because the survey takes personal home visit as one of the main modes of interview and people with high expenditure on housing are more difficult to reach.
 Increasing the variety of interview modes may potentially alleviate such nonignorable nonresponse.